 Equine GutFlush colic remedy is much faster and less expensive than conventional colic treatments when administered by your veterinarian.
+By re-hydrating and softening the bowels, the gas will be relieved and your horse will be able to relax and get things moving again.

 As Equine GutFlush is ingested this is the process that occurs: